aws-powertools/powertools-lambda-python/benchmark/README.md

 # Cold Start Benchmark

 The [benchmark.sh script](./benchmark.sh) is a bash script to compare the cold-start time of using the AWS Lambda Powertools in a semi-automated way.
 It does so by deploying two Lambda functions which both have the aws-lambda-powertools module installed.
-One Lambda function will import and initialize the three main utilities (`Metrics`, `Logger`, `Tracer`), while the other one will not.
+One Lambda function will import and initialize the three core utilities (`Metrics`, `Logger`, `Tracer`), while the other one will not.

 Please note that this requires the [SAM CLI](https://github.com/aws/aws-sam-cli) version 1.2.0 or later.